ShashwatiBuragohain/Deep-Learning-for-Speech-Synthesis/README.md

 # Deep-Learning-for-Speech-Synthesis
-Welcome to my full speech synthesis pipeline, built completely from scratch — from raw audio all the way to cloned voices.
+Welcome to our full speech synthesis pipeline, built from scratch — from raw audio all the way to cloned voices.
-This project is basically my attempt to build a full Real-Time Voice Cloning stack , learning every piece along the way.
+This project is basically our attempt to build a full Real-Time Voice Cloning stack , learning every piece along the way.

 If you're into deep learning or audio stuffs, this repo shows the whole process: